Bacha Nagma: Form

 Bacha Nagma is an offshoot to the Hafiza dance form.
 It is considered very popular and draws attention of large amount of crowd and applause.
-It also involves quick spinning movements like that in Kathak.
+It also involves quick spinning movements like those in Kathak.
 The dancers do much of an expressional dancing to interpret the lyrics of the song being sung.
-Nowadays marriages Kashmir in are considered incomplete without Bacha Nagma performance.
+Nowadays marriages in Kashmir are considered incomplete without Bacha Nagma performance.
 The groups are booked a couple of months before the events.
 During the ceremony, the ‘Bacha’ gets more people on the dance floor and is then customarily showered with money.
 The singing takes place all night and the Ghungroos add to the aesthetic nature of the song.
 There are songs of different patterns, like Erotic, Humorous, Pathetic, Heroic, Spiritual, Peaceful and Wondrous.
 Many different type of rasas (emotions) are present in these songs sung by the bacha and which are then expressed beautifully through the dancing.

 Performance

-The dance is usually performed by highly skilled and brilliant young performers.
+The dance is usually performed by young performers.
 Each one of them is skilled and accomplished in their genre of dance.
-These extremely well talented young boys are made to look like women with local traditional women's attire and make-up.
+These young boys are made to look like women with local traditional women's attire and make-up.
 The dancers follow the Hafiza style of dance.
 They receive adequate and expert training to adopt the Hafiza dance form of Kashmir.
 A common feature noticed in these young teenagers is that they have the supple body so that they can easily adapt the flexible moves like that of female dancers in Hafiza.
-Since these boys are of tender age they have sweeter voice and thus, they can as well sing while dancing.
-They are trained to retain that voice too.
-The sweetness in their voice makes the music very much soothing and creates a very nice ambiance.
-It consists of six to seven members (maximum) and there is no particular singer, one of the dancers himself is the lead singer among the dancers that sings in a melodious voice and the other members join him in the chorus, this creates a very soothing effect as most of the singers are young in age.
+Since these boys are of tender age they have sweeter voices and thus, they can sing while dancing.
+They are trained to retain that voice.
+The performance consists of six to seven members and there is no particular singer; one of the dancers himself is the lead singer among the dancers that sings in a melodious voice and the other members join him in the chorus.
 The dresses worn by dancers somewhat resemble those worn by Kathak dancers.
-Their face is beautifully adorned to represent that of a girl.
-The dancers move around the dance stage with wonderful dignified movements.
-The poised nature of the dance, simple yet lively, enthralls the audience.
+Their faces are adorned to represent that of a girl.
+The dancers move around the dance stage in a poised, simple, and lively nature.